ccntrq/git-jira-branch/README.md

 It uses the Jira API to fetch the details for a ticket and calls out directly to `git` for branch creation.

 Tests were written using [`vitest`](https://vitest.dev).
 The testsuite can be run using `npm run test`.

+## <a name='License'></a>License

+The code in this repository is licensed under the [MIT License](/LICENSE).
+Please note that the MIT License applies only to the code in this repository and not to any other assets, especially not the [Logo](/assets/gjb-logo.svg).